 AVICLEAR

-WATCH OUR PATIENT’S SUCESS STORY HERE
+WATCH OUR PATIENT’S SUCCESS STORY HERE

-What is AviClear
+What is AviClear?

-What can I expect with AviClear:
+What Can I Expect with AviClear?

-The AviClear device contains a cooling tip that helps make the treatment more comfortable for patients.
-It typically doesn’t require anesthetic and it’s generally well tolerated.
 Most patients require three treatments spaced one month apart, with treatments usually lasting about 30 minutes.
-The treatment has minimal downtime and after care consists of diligent sunscreen application.
+The treatment has minimal downtime and aftercare consists of diligent sunscreen application.
 You may experience some skin purging a week or two weeks after treatment.

 ISOLAZ